Tan-group/FebRNA-/README.md

 References:

-[1] Automoated and efficient fragment-ensemble-based building for large RNA 3D structures.(to be submitted)
+[1] Automated and efficient fragment-ensemble-based building for large RNA 3D structures.(to be submitted)